LBCrion/sfwbar/doc/sfwbar.rst

   setting of whether pager items should be sorted.
 If the items are not sorted, user can sort them manually via drag-and-drop mechanism.
   Items are sorted by default, set this to false to enable drag-and-drop.

-numeric [true|false]
-  if true, the workspaces will be sorted as numbers, otherwise they will be sorted as strings (defaults to true).

 pins
   a list of "pinned" workspaces.
 These will show up in the pager even if the